viictoo/OctAPI/README.md

 ## Release Notes

+### v0.5.3 - 2025-03-23
+- **Fixes in Grouping & Copying**: Resolved an issue where grouping by basepath displayed the full path instead of just the path.
+Copying a route now correctly includes the full path.

 ### v0.5.2 - 2025-03-21
 - **Optimized File Scanning**: Improved performance by scanning only relevant files, reducing unnecessary processing.